nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 So, I figured, why not cover it up by adding doors?

-It would create a new look without having to buy a new tv-stand (which are ridiculously over-priced, btw) and give me a little diy project.
+It would create a new look without having to buy a new tv-stand (which are ridiculously over-priced, btw) and give me a little DIY project.
 I haven't built anything in a bit and feel rusty, so I didn't want to take on some over-the-top furniture piece.
 Four simple doors should be just fine.

 ## Supplies

  1. Wood
  2. Miter saw
  3. Drill
+ 4. Sander
- 4. Nails (I used 1 5/16" panel nails)
+ 5. Nails (I used 1 5/16" panel nails)
- 5. Wood glue
+ 6. Wood glue
- 6. Clamps
+ 7. Clamps
- 7. Ruler and speed square
+ 8. Ruler and speed square
- 8. Burlap
+ 9. Burlap
- 9. Stapler
+10. Stapler
-10. Hinges
+11. Hinges
-11. Cabinet pulls or knobs
+12. Cabinet pulls or knobs
-12. Safety glasses and earmuffs
+13. Safety glasses and earmuffs

 ## Process